 MultiCare’s Ear, Nose and Throat surgeons work together with endocrinologists to provide a comprehensive, multidisciplinary team approach to diagnosing and managing patients with complex thyroid and parathyroid disorders.
 Access to advanced diagnostic and treatment technologies — including molecular (genetic) testing — help ensure an accurate diagnosis and treatment plan.
 When surgical treatment for a thyroid or parathyroid condition is required, we offer a full range of surgical procedures, from minimally invasive techniques to operations for metastatic and invasive cancers.

-For more information or an appointment please use our appointment request form below, or call your nearest MultiCare ENT clinic.
+For more information or an appointment please use our appointment request form below, or call the MultiCare ENT clinic in Tacoma at 253-403-0065 or Puyallup at 253-697-8980 to learn more about thyroid & parathyroid surgery.